DavidThompson8/GDIT-SLC-HAM-Auxiliary/README.md

 # GDIT-SLC-HAM-data-prep

-Script for sorting the HAM10000 dataset for use in GDIT's Skin Lesion Classifier
+Script for sorting the HAM10000 dataset for use in GDIT's Skin Lesion Classifier: https://github.com/jiangweiyao/SkinLesionClassifierHAM

 ## Prerequisites